 Sites like Etsy and Fiverr make it possible for anyone to market their skills and talents.
 Can you design graphics, or draw great logos?
 What about writing or editing papers?

-Do some serious brain storming and make a list of skills you have.
-You may be surprised to see what you come up with.
+Make a list of your best skills.
+You may be surprised to see what you come up with!

 This is where it gets exciting.
 According to Merriam-Webster, compound interest is “interest computed on the sum of an original principal and accrued interest.”

 The money you initially put into a retirement account, for example, will earn interest, of course, but so will its interest.
 Interest that grows its own interest is pretty cool!

 Take advantage of this while you’re young and have 40-plus years before retirement.
 The sooner interest kicks in on your initial investment, the sooner that interest begins earning money as well.
 Compounding interest can make you seriously wealthy!

 Tick tock — every day that you don’t have your $1000 in an account earning that interest is money lost.